Boyle's Thirty Acres: Demise

 By 1927, most major title bouts in the New York area were being held either at Yankee Stadium or the Polo Grounds.
-Rickard announced that the wooden arena would be demolished and in June 1927 the wrecking ball brought the short history of Boyle's Thirty Acres to an end.
+After initially planning to replace the bowl with a more modern concrete arena, Rickard announced that the wooden arena would be demolished and in June 1927 the wrecking ball brought the short history of Boyle's Thirty Acres to an end.

 Site

 By 1952, the site of Boyle's Thirty Acres had become a Jersey City housing project named Montgomery Gardens.
 After over 50 years of use, the project began to be emptied and the Jersey City Housing Authority planned to demolish the buildings in order to build mixed-use housing.